sciai-lab/Truth_is_Universal/README.md

 ## Repository Structure
 * `generate_acts.py`: For generating activations as described above.
 * `utils.py`: Contains various helper functions, e.g. for loading the activations.
-* `probes.py`: Different classifiers that can be trained on the internal model activations to train statements as true or false.
+* `probes.py`: Different classifiers that can be trained on the internal model activations to classify statements as true or false.

 Jupyter Notebooks: